See Your Smile Soon!

 There are several benefits to avoiding tooth extraction:

 Teeth normally darken gradually over time to a yellow or brownish colour.
-Teeth are often made much darker by stains from coffee, tea, dark wines, smoking, or medications like tetracycline.
+Teeth are often made much darker by stains from coffee, tea, dark wines, or smoking.

 Teeth whitening is a relatively-inexpensive and conservative treatment that has proven very successful in rejuvenating many darkened smiles.
 The results can be stunning.